+In addition, homes that are provided within a designated Conservation Area will require the associated level of design.
 The Council will not support schemes where the affordable homes offered are:

 - Over detached blocks of garages

 - 2 or more bedroom flats

-- Exceeds 2-storev •

-- Predominantly over undercrofts •
+- Predominantly over undercrofts

-- Predominantly over retail units •
+- Predominantly over retail units

-- In blocks of unbroken terraces or • flats of more than four dwellings.
+- In blocks of unbroken terraces or flats of more than four dwellings.

-- Overlooking large areas of • courtyard parking.
+- Overlooking large areas of courtyard parking.

-- Bedrooms not large enough for two children to share
+- Providing bedrooms not large enough for two children to share

-Wherever possible, the Council will prefer affordable homes which have:
+Wherever possible, the Council require affordable homes to have:

-- In-curtilage or nearby parking • - Gardens finished to the same • standard and size as their private neighbours - External materials and finishes to the same standard as the equivalent private dwellings. - Sympathetic boundary treatment in keeping with private dwellings - No shared highway access • arrangements.
+- In-curtilage or nearby parking - Gardens finished to the same standard and size as their private neighbours - External materials and finishes to the same standard as the equivalent private dwellings. - Sympathetic boundary treatment in keeping with private dwellings - No shared highway access arrangements. - A Lifetime Homes standard of build, or specifically built for disabled use. - No service charges or management fees